 Foreclosure is the legal process by which the lender in a mortgage arrangement takes possession of the property (usually a house) that secured the loan.
 This is done when the Escondido, California debtor has repeatedly failed to make their payments.
 Foreclosure often requires the house to be sold at auction.
 Often, banks want to get rid of the property as soon as they can, in order to collect as much money as possible, and move on.

 In all states in the U.S., including California, there is an option to go through foreclosure via judicial sale, in which a court oversees the sale, and makes sure that the proceeds first go to the lender, and then to any other entities that might have a lien or other interest in the property (in order of priority), and, finally, to the borrower, if anything is left.
 In some states, original mortgages are "non-recourse loans," meaning that the lender can only recover ownership of the house in the event of default.
 If the house is now worth less than the balance of the mortgage, the lender has to take the loss.
-You should speak with a Escondido, California lawyer to see if this state is one of them.
+You should speak with an Escondido, California Lawyer to see if this state is one of them.
 However, it is almost always the case that this protection does not apply to loans which have been refinanced.

 How Can I Avoid Foreclosure in California?

 First, you should never ignore the matter.
 As unpleasant as it seems, it is essential to stay on top of the issue.
 Ignoring the problem will never make it go away.
 It is crucial to remember that banks don't really want to own homes in Escondido.
 In issuing a mortgage, they expect to make a profit through interest on the loan, and they'd prefer to continue collecting from you.
 Therefore, they're likely to make reasonable accommodations to your financial situation if it will enable you to keep paying them in the long run.